 4. Theaters and Cinemas and Eat-outs

 The theater is sometimes at the end of the list when finding things to do with the kids because they would prefer watching a movie on the big screen.
 Whichever you choose for them or whichever they prefer, make sure that the play or film to watch is worth it.
+Our daughter once performed on a stage play, so this is another thing to consider doing.
 It would be fun to talk about later on.
 Afterwards, take them to eat their favorite dessert or full meal!
 For us, that’s like a sushi restaurant and black sesame Japanese ice cream!

 5. Discipline, Music, Martial Arts, Sports